Spinal Cord Injury

 - Sports: Full-contact sports such as football and hockey cause approximately 10% of all spinal cord injuries.

-Of course, he also understands that it is not always possible to file suit in the immediate aftermath of a spinal cord injury.
-He knows that many people need weeks or months to recover before they can even begin to think about claiming compensation.
+It is not always possible to file a lawsuit in the immediate aftermath of a spinal cord injury.
+Many people need weeks or months to recover before they can even begin to think about claiming compensation.

 Under 16.003 of the Texas Civil Practice and Remedies Code, most people who suffer spinal cord injuries in Texas can wait for up to two years to begin the legal process.
 In most cases, the statute of limitations countdown begins on the date the accident occurred.
 However, if the victim did not discover their spinal cord injury until weeks or months later, the timer starts on the day that they were diagnosed.

 Jason Stephens, founding attorney of Stephens Law Firm, PLLC, has been helping Texas residents fight for compensation for their spinal cord injuries for over 22 years.
 Jason Stephens would love to do the same for you.
-To get started, just give him a call or contact him online to schedule a free consultation.
+To get started, just give him a call at (817) 420-7000 or contact his law office in Fort Worth online to schedule a free consultation.